InGodWeTrustt/InGodWeTrustt/README.md

 > EN

 Hi everyone!
-My repositories will be devoted mainly to the language JavaScript plus Typescript.
+My repositories will be devoted mainly to the language JS + TS.

 ## Internet resources
 List of the most frequently visited internet resources: